OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:
   * TODOGROUP: Mentioned anywhere in our scope?

 * DATAQUALITYCONTROL.
 Perform quality control on data including detecting poisoned samples through statistical deviation or pattern recognition.
 For important data and scenarios this may involve human verification.

   Particularity: standard quality control needs to take into account that data may have maliciously been changed.

   A method to detect statistical deviation is to train models on random selections of the trainset and then feed each training sample to those models and compare results.
 TODO: Elaborate.
   TODO: elaborate on RONI and tRONI training sample selection

   Links to standards:
+  * ISO/IEC 5259 series on Data quality for analytics and ML.
+Gap: minimnl coverage in light of the particularity - the standard does not mention approaches to detect malicious changes (including detecting statistical deviations).
+Nevertheless, standard data quality control helps to detect malicious changes that violate data quality rules.
   * TODOGROUP: Mentioned anywhere in our scope?

 * TRAINDATADISTORTION - TODOGROUP: Look into methods of making poisoned samples ineffective by smoothing or adding noise to training data (with the best practice of keeping the original training data, in order to expertiment with the filtering)